RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/intro.md

 **Topics covered:** Rules, DRL, DMN, Decision tTables, OMG standards,  deploying your first assets, KJARs, and the REST API for rules and decisions.

-More information can be found at http://docs.redhat.com
+More information can be found at in our [documentation](http://docs.redhat.com).